I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 - Free of weeds

-Celery needs about 130-140 days to mature between seeding and harvest.
+Celery needs about 130 to 140 days to mature between seeding and harvest.
 But celery care doesn’t stop once you’ve transplanted your seedlings.

 Greenhouse-grown varieties and some seed cultivars need blanching in order to keep from becoming too bitter.